ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 	deviceInfo.addPropertyChangeListener(listener);
 	metadata.addPropertyChangeListener(listener);

 Also, the device needs to implement the propertyChange() method where it receives the notification.
-A sample implementation is as follows,
+A sample implementation is as follows:

 .. code:: java